How to Prepare for Board and IPMAT 2026 Together- A Strategy for Acing the Exams

 Time Management

 Time management is crucial to ace the IPMAT exam and the board exams.
-As mentioned before, boards require conceptual clarity and IPMAT requires aptitude-based preparation; hence, it is important to balance the preparation well.
+As mentioned before, boards require basics clarity and IPMAT requires aptitude-based preparation; hence, it is important to balance the preparation well.

 Different subjects require different energies.
-Divide your study time based on when you are most focused.
+Divide study time based on when you are most focused.
 Since the IPMAT exam requires aptitude-based preparation, one can dedicate the morning to IPMAT preparation.
 Since the brain is fresh in the morning, it is the best time to prepare for logical reasoning and problem-solving topics.

 The evening can be given to board preparation as it requires memorizing and not problem-solving skills.
-Students can focus on theoretical subjects such as History, Biology, Business Studies, etc. They can also take mock tests and revise what they have already covered.
+Students can focus on theoretical subjects such as History, Biology, Business Studies, etc. They can also take mock test and revise what they have already covered.

 Study in focused intervals.
 Students can adopt the Pomodoro technique, wherein, for every 50 minutes of studying, students can take a 10-minute break.
 And after four study sessions, take a 30-minute break.
 This would also help the students avoid burnout.